KLuijken/Prediction_Measurement_Heterogeneity_Examples/README.md

 Code of the data analysis from the manuscript "Changing predictor measurement procedures affected the performance of prediction models in clinical examples" (https://doi.org/10.1016/j.jclinepi.2019.11.001).

 ## Run analysis
 The script in ./rcode/exe runs the analysis and generates figures at once.
+For 500 bootstrap repetitions, this takes around 2 hours.
 An explainer of the code can be found in ./docs/Code_Explainer.html

 ## Generating tables and figures